Johnette Napolitano: Solo career

 She has recorded as a solo artist, with the albums Sketchbook (2002), Sketchbook 2 (2006), Scarred (2007), and Sketchbook 3 (2010).
 Napolitano also recorded a solo album titled Sound of a Woman around 1996–1997, and performed many of the songs on a solo tour opening for Paul Weller.
 The album was set to be released on IRS (a subdivision of Island Records), the label of her old band, Concrete Blonde.
 1997–1998 was a bad time for Island, starting with the sudden departure of founder-CEO Chris Blackwell and ending with the total reorganization of the label.
 Sound of a Woman was, effectively, lost in the shuffle, and at this point is unlikely to ever be officially released.
 Bootleg copies of this album are rare and highly valued.

 Before Concrete Blonde, Napolitano was a member of Dream 6, who released their self-titled debut EP in 1983.

-In addition to Concrete Blonde, Napolitano was involved with several musical project including Vowel Movement, a semi-improvisational musical collaboration with Holly Beth Vincent; and Pretty & Twisted, a band that also featured former Wall of Voodoo guitarist Marc Moreland.
+In addition to Concrete Blonde, Napolitano was involved with several musical projects, including Vowel Movement, a semi-improvisational musical collaboration with Holly Beth Vincent; and Pretty & Twisted, a band that also featured former Wall of Voodoo guitarist Marc Moreland.

 She is one of several vocalists featured on the 1996 album No Talking, Just Head, by The Heads, including the single "Damage I've Done".
 The group was formed by three members of Talking Heads (Jerry Harrison, Chris Frantz and Tina Weymouth).
-Napolitano was the primary vocalist for The Head's only concert tour.
-The Heads was originally intended to become a full-time band, with further studio albums and tours.
+Napolitano was the primary vocalist for The Heads' only concert tour.
+The Heads was intended to become a full-time band, with further studio albums and tours.
 A live CD-video of the first tour was planned, featuring performances from many of the album's guest artists and Napolitano on vocals for the songs originally recorded by Talking Heads.
 David Byrne sued the band, saying their name and presentation was too evocative of Talking Heads.
 The suit was settled out of court, and The Heads ceased activity.

 As of 2009, Napolitano lived in Joshua Tree, California.

 She composes music for films and works as a gallery artist, specializing in working with discarded and reclaimed materials.
 She also cares for rescue horses.